RubixML/Credit/README.md

 $labels = $reader->fetchColumn('default');
 ```

 First, we'll import the PHP League's [CSV reader](https://csv.thephpleague.com/) into our project to help extract the data from the CSV file.
 Both the `getRecords()` and `fetchColumn()` methods return iterators which we'll use to load the samples and labels respectively.
-Now we can instantiate the labeled dataset object using the `fromIterator()` static factory method.
+Afterward, we can instantiate the labeled dataset object using the `fromIterator()` static factory method.

 ```php
 use Rubix\ML\Datasets\Labeled;